ISCDtoolbox/Commons/README.md

 * cmake (version >= 2.8(.12.2) is mandatory and version >= 3.9 is recommanded)
 * git (version >= 1.9.1)

-We mention that git is only used here to clone the repository on your computer but it is also possible to download the files manually from github in a *.zip format if git is not installed on your computer.
+We mention that git is only used here to clone the Commons repository on your computer but it is also possible to download the files manually from github in a *.zip format if git is not installed on your computer (just go to the upper right part of the current page, click on the button Clone or dowload, and then download ZIP).

 In order to get the current version of a specific software installed on your computer (or simply to know if such a software is installed), you can type in a command prompt
 ```